snu-dbs/prevision/slab-benchmark/prevision/README.md

 sudo bash ./generator/auto_gen_csv_parallel.sh
 ```

-After generating CSV files, please make sure that you have appropriate permission to all generated CSV files.
+After generating CSV files, please make sure that you have the appropriate permission for all generated CSV files.
 The following command will ensure the file owner and permission.
 Please check if the environmental variable `USER` is set appropriately.